matteomarchiori/w3csspress/readme.txt

 In its unchanged and original state:

-w3csspress WordPress Theme © 2022 Matteo Marchiori
+W3CSS Press WordPress Theme © 2022 Matteo Marchiori
-w3csspress is distributed under the terms of the GNU GPL
+W3CSS Press is distributed under the terms of the GNU GPL

-The w3csspress theme package and all files contained within are distributed under the terms of the GNU GPL v3 or Later (https://www.gnu.org/licenses/gpl.html).
+The W3CSS Press theme package and all files contained within are distributed under the terms of the GNU GPL v3 or Later (https://www.gnu.org/licenses/gpl.html).